williamouyang/okta.github.io/_source/docs/api/resources/idps.md

 ###### Groups Account Link Filter Object

-Defines a whitelist of group membership to restrict which users are available for account linking by an IdP
+Defines a whitelist of group membership to restrict which users are available for account linking by an IdP.

 |----------+---------------------------------------------------------------+------------------------------+----------+----------+-----------+-----------+------------|
 | Property | Description                                                   | DataType                     | Nullable | Readonly | MinLength | MaxLength | Validation |